project-alice-assistant/docs/docs/skill-development/down-the-rabbit-hole.md

 Triggered when a session times out

 ####  def onIntentNotRecognized(self, session)
-Triggered when the NLU couldn't understand the intent or your saying.
-Typically occurs after onCaptured
+Triggered when the NLU couldn't understand the intent.
+Typically, occurs after onCaptured

 ####  def onSessionError(self, session)
 Triggered if the session ends with an error